Frequently Asked Questions

 - Praying ahead of time and considering what God might be stirring in you to share.

 - Busy Life?
-Thank God for the fullness of your life and ask him to help you “put a pin in” all the daily tasks lay before you so you can be present in the silence & stillness of direction.
+Ask God to help you “put a pin in” all the daily tasks that lay before you so you can be present in the silence & stillness of direction.
+Close by thanking God for the fullness of your life.

 - Online?
 Wear headphones to minimize distracting noises in your home or neighborhood.
 Light a candle.
 Grab a cup of tea.
 Create a small rhythm to help signal to yourself that you’re entering a time of rest and prayer with God and another.